Navinmano-gif/programtask-/README.md

 ### Problem 3 – Count Multiples in List
 - **File:** `Program-4.py`
-- **Description:** Counts the total numbers in a list that are multiples o
+- **Description:** Counts the total numbers in a list that are multiples so

 Run the Python files: